jnstq/rails-nginx-passenger-ubuntu/README.markdown

 Installning ImageMagick and RMagick
 -----------------------------------

-If you want to install ImageMagick.
+If you want to install the latest version of ImageMagick.
 I used MiniMagick that shell-out to the mogrify command, worked really well for me.

+    # If you already installed imagemagick from apt-get
-    sudo apt-get install imagemagick
+    sudo apt-get remove imagemagick

+    sudo apt-get install libperl-dev gcc libjpeg62-dev libbz2-dev libtiff4-dev libwmf-dev libz-dev libpng12-dev libx11-dev libxt-dev libxext-dev libxml2-dev libfreetype6-dev liblcms1-dev libexif-dev perl libjasper-dev libltdl3-dev graphviz gs-gpl pkg-config

+Use wget to grab the source from ImageMagick.org.

+Once the source is downloaded, uncompress it:

+    tar xvfz ImageMagick.tar.gz

+Now configure and make:

+    cd ImageMagick-6.5.0-0
+    ./configure
+    make
-    sudo apt-get install libmagick9-dev
+    sudo make install

+To avoid an error such as:

+convert: error while loading shared libraries: libMagickCore.so.2: cannot open shared object file: No such file or directory

-    sudo gem install rmagick
+    sudo ldconfig

+Install RMagick

     sudo /opt/ruby-enterprise-1.8.6-20090421/bin/ruby /opt/ruby-enterprise-1.8.6-20090421/bin/gem install rmagick